psparacino/agoracontracts/README.md

 * **set amount to raise, minimum token, and mint the correct # of tokens to be sold**

-function shareAgoraNft(uint _tokenId, uint32 minimumTokenPrice, uint32 raiseAmount) {
+function shareAgoraNft(uint _tokenId, uint32 numberOfTokens, uint32 raiseAmount) {
-  calculates the # of tokens to be minted based on minimum token price and raise amount mints tokens and stores in SharedDrop struct emits event
+  calculates the value of tokens token quantity and raise amount mints tokens and stores in SharedDrop struct emits event
 }